-Fyvie Castle, near Turiff, Aberdeenshire
+Fyvie Castle, Near Turiff, Aberdeenshire

 Fyvie Castle Ghosts

-Thought to tbe the ghost of Lady Meldrum who died sometime in the 13th Century.
+Thought to be the ghost of Lady Meldrum, who died sometime in the 13th Century.
 It is believed that she requested to be buried in the walls of a secret room in the Meldrum Tower.

-The sounds of a trumpet being played can be heard throughout the castle.
-Believed to be the ghost of Andrew Lammie, who died of a broken heart after finding out about the death of his beloved Agnes.
+The sounds of a trumpet being played can be heard throughout the castle, believed to be the ghost of Andrew Lammie, who died of a broken heart after finding out about the death of his beloved Agnes.

 The Legend of ‘The Weeping Stones of Fyvie’